mro/ShaarliGo/README.md

 # ShaarliGo

-🌺 Self-reliant publishing for laypeople like your mother and me.
+🌺 Self-reliant publishing for laypeople like your loved ones and mine.
 Have a say and not be subjected to any T&Cs, just local law.
 All without setup headaches, but truly self-sustained and enduringly independent:

 ## Install / Update